danielharrell/does_music_move/does_music_move.md

 illiterate about what we hear.

 And becoming literate, by studying music theory, underlines the sense music makes even without this theory.
-For as I will now try to show, the topography this theory comprehends---such as the melodic scale---is more discovered than invented, and in the discovery, more inhabited than observed.
-Indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space of this movement makes complete sense.
+For the topography of this theory---such as the melodic scale---is more discovered than invented, and in the discovery, more inhabited than observed.
+One sign of this is the way music moves us; for we are thus moved inwardly, which suggests that the mode of music's movement is similarly inward.
+But I will now try to show this more explicitly.
+And my conclusion will be that it is because we seem to *inhabit* what we hear, in hearing music move, that the space of this movement makes complete sense.
 The completeness of this sense has to do with the experience of inhabitance.

 To begin to see this, let us take a closer look at the terms I used for the melody "Twinkle, Twinkle."
 Consider, first, the way I identified its first two pitches by note---middle-C and the
 G a fifth above.
-This identification depends on two topographical facts, in our perception of notes, even outside a musical context.
+This identification depends on two topographical facts in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as